christianandredietrich/iOS-SDK/properties.md

 ### enum NexDynamicThumbnailOption

 This enumeration defines IDs for the possible options when handling Dynamic Thumbnail information in HLS & Smooth Streaming content.
-These are possible values for theuIdparameter in `NxPlayer::setOptionDynamicThumbnailwithOption: andParam1: andParam2:`.
+These are possible values for the uId parameter in `NxPlayer::setOptionDynamicThumbnailwithOption: andParam1: andParam2:`.

 ### enum NexHLSTSDescrambleResult